sfepy/sfepy/doc/index.rst

    SfePy can use many terms to build the PDEs to be solved, see :ref:`term_overview`.
-SfePy comes also with a number of examples that can get you started, check :ref:`examples`.
+SfePy comes also with a number of examples that can get you started, check :ref:`examples` and :doc:`tutorial`.
 Some more advanced features are discussed in :doc:`primer`.

-   There is also a preliminary support for the isogeometric analysis, see the :ref:`isogeometric_analysis` section in the :doc:`tutorial`.
+   There is also a preliminary support for the isogeometric analysis, outlined in :ref:`isogeometric_analysis`.

    **License:** :doc:`BSD <license>`